Campus Improvement Plan

 2.4, 2.5, 2.6

-Strategy's Expected Result/Impact: Students will make significant progress in their literacy and math skills.
+Strategy's Expected Result/Impact: SBE students will make significant progress in their literacy and math skills because of the clear instruction provided by our teachers.

 Title I: